Spearfoot/disk-burnin-and-testing/README.md

 `badblocks` is invoked with the following options:

 * `-b 4096` : Use a block size of 4096
-* `-e 1` : Abort the test if an error is found (remove this option for full testing of drives)
+* `-e 1` : Abort the test if an error is found (override this setting with the '-x' option below)
 * `-v` : Verbose mode
 * `-o` : Write list of bad blocks found (if any) to a file named `burnin-[model]_[serial number].bb`
 * `-s` : Show progress